 Supporting a child with eczema is highly challenging and the healthcare system does not always make it easier.
 Fiona Cowdell, Professor of Nursing and Health Research at Birmingham City University, has led this study researching new ways to help families manage the condition more easily.

 The Eczema Care Online (ECO) research study aims to promote effective eczema self-care by improving individuals’ knowledge of eczema treatments and influencing attitudes, skills, and habits related to treatment use.

 A mjor new study by the London School of Hygiene and Tropical Medicine has found a link between eczema and bone fractures.

 Consultant Dermatologist Susannah George and patient representative Anjna Rani share findings from the latest Cochrane research review on treatments used to reduce infection with the bacteria Staphylococcus Aureus in people with eczema.
 They examine the evidence for what treatments really works for infected eczema?

-National Eczema Society is a partner in this international research initiative, which is capturing the experience of people with eczema who have been diagnosed with Covid-19 or had symptoms.
-The results will help us better understand the risks and improve medical care for people with eczema who are infected with Covid-19.
+National Eczema Society is a partner in this international research initiative, the original purpose of which was to capture the experience of people with atopic eczema who had been diagnosed with Covid-19 or had symptoms.
+The new purpose of the survey is to gain an insight into how the pandemic affects people living with atopic eczema.

 The Softened Water for Eczema Prevention (SOFTER) trial is investigating whether using water softeners can reduce the risk of eczema in babies.
 The trial is being conducted at Guy’s and St Thomas’ Hospital in London.
 The research builds on earlier findings showing that hard water damages the skin’s protective barrier and could contribute to the development of eczema.